Sdcrouse/careers-opening-the-line-of-communication/README.md

 >Dear Ms. Adams,

 >I’m not sure why you never responded to my email.
-Having recently graduated from the Flatiron School’s Full Stack Web Development immersive program, you should really want to talk to me.
+Having recently graduated from the Flatiron School’s [your program of study] program, you should really want to talk to me.
 I have lots of experience that this role requires.

 >Can we chat, please?